Yamitsuki Kyabetsu: Gyu-Kaku’s Addicting Cabbage Salad

 Addicting Yamitsuki Cabbage Salad

-When it comes to the cabbage pickles offered by Japanese restaurants, I think the one by the popular Yakiniku restaurant chain “Gyu-Kaku (牛角)”, called “Yamitsuki Kyabetsu (病み付きキャベツ: Addicting Cabbage)”, is the best recognized in Japan.
+When it comes to cabbage pickles offered by Japanese restaurants, I think the one by the popular Yakiniku restaurant chain “Gyu-Kaku (牛角)” called “Yamitsuki Kyabetsu (病み付きキャベツ: Addicting Cabbage)” is the best recognized in Japan.

-Gyu-Kaku is the largest Yakiniku restaurant chain in the world and runs more than 700 BBQ Yakiniku restaurants.
+Gyu-Kaku is the largest Japanese Yakiniku restaurant chain and runs more than 700 BBQ Yakiniku restaurants, including overseas branches.

 Image and Recipe: cookpad.com

-Despite that, a Japanese woman copied the Gyu-Kaku’s addicting cabbage salad, created her own recipe that recreates the addictive taste, and posted the recipe on the popular Japanese recipe site Cookpad.com.
+Despite that, a woman copied the restaurant’s addicting cabbage salad, created her own recipe that recreates the addictive taste, and posted the recipe on the popular Japanese recipe site Cookpad.com.